Vbahole/hike-ui/README.md

 1. kill the rogue ec2 instance
 2. follow directions below to recreate it to where it was (could also just be using docker OR a custom aws ami image)
 ### Recovering linux(beta) on Chromebook:
+1. install nano  `sudo apt install -y nano`
-1. add aliases if you want to .bashrc
+2. add aliases if you want - `touch .bash_aliases` then edit that to your liking or see file in the root of this repo
-2. update everything
+3. update everything
 - `sudo apt-get update && sudo apt-get upgrade`
 - `sudo apt-get install git`
 - `wget -qO - https://packagecloud.io/AtomEditor/atom/gpgkey | sudo apt-key add`